xe4me/json-rules/README.md

 This is a useful feature when you want to know what inputs will result in a specific output, or what inputs will result in a specific output distribution.

-For example if a `RulePilot` rule is being used to evaluate what type of discount a user should get, you can use the introspection feature to tell the user what products, quantities, requirements, etc. they must fulfill in order to obtain each possible discount.
+For example if a `Rules` rule is being used to evaluate what type of discount a user should get, you can use the introspection feature to tell the user what products, quantities, requirements, etc. they must fulfill in order to obtain each possible discount.